richpeers/access-logs/readme.md

 Exercise in parsing a CSV file with PHP and displaying a paginated data table.
 With filters and ordering.

-Pagination and filters request the data via ajax for a JSON response.
+Pagination and filters request the data via AJAX for a JSON response.

 Demo [https://access-logs.richpeers.co.uk]